 He developed the design methods based on his research speciality, the limbic system.
 The limbic system connects our bodies with our emotions and our emotions with our thinking brain.
 In three years of research at the MIT Media Lab a chair was developed that makes you feel like you are weightless and that stimulates your body to do incentivised movements.
 These are movements that promote positive mental states.
 They make you feel happy and express happiness.
 These movements have a direct impact on the limbic system, hence the name of the chair, the Limbic Chair.

-PR: And how does it work?
+Presenter: And how does it work?

-RB: Well, the Limbic Chair consists of two shells which wrap delicately around each of a seated person’s size.
+RB: Well, the Limbic Chair consists of two shells which wrap delicately around each of a seated person’s thighs.
 The sitter can move each leg independently with six degrees of freedom from the specially balanced shells.
 There is no back rest yet.
 It is very comfortable because they have combined two things: the pelvic and the spinal physics.
 The Limbic Chair can be successfully used for meditation, work, for getting more in touch with your body or simply for enjoying and sitting healthily.

 One of the effects of the Limbic Chair is that it enhances somatic perception.
 While sitting in the chair, you can feel your body more.
 Apart from making you feel light, the Limbic Chair enhances sensitivity to touch and movement, helping you reconnect with your body and meditate or to discover your body and your mind’s freedom of movement and expression.
 The chair can also be used by people with spinal and other medical impairments without any difficulty.

-PR: Very interesting.
+Presenter: Very interesting.
 The virtual reality in conjunction with the use of Limbic Chairs is said to be particularly effective.
 How exactly does virtual reality work in combination with the Limbic Chair then?

 RB: The virtual reality is the newest frontier in mental health treatment, and a great tool to complement the intervention in, for example, anxiety disorders, phobias or addiction.
 We are still discovering the full potential of virtual reality.
 It’s a growing field which is not yet included in the mainstream practices and interventions, and we are very proud to be one of the first companies to use it with our clients.

-PR: And then, when was a combined use of virtual reality and the Limbic Chairs first discovered?
+Presenter: And then, when was a combined use of virtual reality and the Limbic Chairs first discovered?
 And how is it utilised?
 And could you please elaborate on how they work in tandem?

 RB: Well, I guess from the beginning of the Limbic Chair’s existence, the researchers needed something more to help people get in touch with their own bodies and with the chair.
 And to make the use of this chair easier for them.
 At the moment, we have three applications which combine virtual reality with the Limbic Chair and which were developed specifically for the Limbic Chair.